 “It was so far beyond good, they haven’t invented the word.”

 I made clear it was Alex who made it what it was.
 She asked me to send a picture.
 “I approve,” she said.
 It was a picture I took when we met in the Village, and he did look good.
 After promising to keep her up to speed, we hung up.
 Then I went for a run before getting ready for Monday’s classes.

-Neither Alex nor I had classes on the next Friday afternoon so around noon I headed over to his place at Columbia.
+Neither Alex nor I had classes the next Friday afternoon so around noon I went to his place.
 We spoke each night during the week, about nothing mostly, and arranged our rendezvous.
 He buzzed me up and greeted me with a kiss when I came through his apartment door.
-I’d been horny for days and refrained from jerking off since Tuesday.
+I was horny for days and refrained from jerking off since Tuesday.
 The kiss led to a frenzy as we went into the bedroom.

 Before he came, he backed away.